pkourany/Timer/ReadMe.txt

  o 19Oct2013: This is the last v1.x release.
 It will continue to be available on GitHub as a branch named v1.3.
 Future development will continue with Sandy Walsh's v2.0 which can pass context (timer ID, etc.) to the callback functions.

+Adapted v1.3 for Spark Core by Paul Kourany, March 14, 2014